-We are a reverence based community of care, discussion, exploration, and development of a new (and ancient) mythology.
+We are an online network of care, discussion, exploration, and development of a new (and ancient) mythology.
 We hold each other in the heart's knowledge that a more beautiful world is possible.
 We encourage each other to deepen our service to that possibility.
 Our forum topics span the political and the personal, the ecological and the relational, as no aspect of life will be untouched by the transformation that is before us.

 Our topics span the political and the personal, the ecological and the relational, as no aspect of life will be untouched by the transformation that is before us.

 **Important** Please only request to join after you have read through and fully resonate with and accept our Posting Guidelines below.
 You may request to join through Charles' courses and programs via CharlesEisenstein.org.

 To better understand the vibe of this community before you request to join, we will share the posting guidelines below.
 Please join only if you resonate with them.
 But first, a few details: